LRT in

 The line continues north between North Broadview and Baltimore Annapolis for about 450 metres where Baltimore Annapolis curves away, but Orchard Road takes its place flanking the line.
 Continuing between these two streets, occasionally in a cutting, the line travels for about another 1.5 km until it reaches the junction with the branch to BWI.

-Here is the description of the trip Linthicum to Hunt Valley, taking about 71 minutes:
+The trip from Linthicum to Hunt Valley, takes about 71 minutes.

-NOTE: this description only covers the trip to Cold Spring Lane - description and photos of the rest of the trip are welcome and may be submitted by emailed
+NOTE: this description only covers the trip to Cold Spring Lane - description and photos of the rest of the trip are welcome and may be submitted by email.

 Photo by page author

-As mentioned above, there is about 400 metres from the junction to Linthicum station.
+Linthicum station is located about 400 metres north of where the junction between the Cromwell/Glen Burnie and BWI Airport branches meet.
 This station has side platforms and the line is in a slight cutting at this location.
-There is no parking facilities nor connecting transit routes at Linthicum.
+There are no parking facilities nor connecting transit routes at Linthicum.

 A bicycle/hiking trail (the BWI trail) is immediately on the west side of the line from just north of the junction and continues for about another 400 metres north of Linthicum to West Maple Road.